 End of Life and Dementia

-Gloucestershire has an end of life strategy which chimes with national guidance and is a resource for practitioners.
+Gloucestershire has an end of life strategy which reflects the national guidance and is a resource for practitioners.
 Better care for people nearing the end of life : NHS Gloucestershire CCG

 The end of life care team within Gloucestershire CCG (Clinical Commissioning Group) can provide useful resources and information: NHS Gloucestershire CCG

 (Gloucestershire County Council: reviewed and amended by Sam Harris RMN DET 22/7/22)